vklap/flask-json-content-type-validator/README.md

 ## Register your custom error with a flask error handler

-The decorator will throw your `CustomError` is the content type is not valid, in which case you can handle and return your customized response.
+The decorator will throw your `CustomError` if the content type is not valid, in which case you can handle and return your customized response.

 ```python